ganesh-devops3231/ansible-zero-to-hero/Day-01/02-shell-vs-ansible.md

-# Comparison with Shell Scripting
+# Comparison with Shell Scripting and also Python

 - Shell Scripting works only for Linux.